-Kids can move out of car seats when they are 4 feet 9 inches tall and between 8 and 12 years old, according to the National Highway Traffic Safety Administration.
+Kids can move out of car seats when they are 4 feet 9 inches tall and between 8 and 12 years old and buckle up using a normal seat belt, according to the National Highway Traffic Safety Administration.
 They should always use a seat belt and sit in the rear seat for the best protection.
+Kids who are less than 4 feet 9 inches tall should always use booster seats.
+Without one, the car’s seat belt may hit the shoulder and neck in the wrong places they buckle up.
+A seat belt adjuster is not a substitute for a booster seat for kids who aren’t tall enough to safely use an adult seat belt by itself.

 My kids, ages 11 and 9, no longer need car seats.
-It's weird.
-I feel like I'm breaking the rules.
-Like, all they need to do is buckle up?
-It feels so strange that I decided to make sure I wasn't breaking any laws or missing some important memo about making sure my kids were still safe in the car.
+It’s weird.
+I feel like I’m breaking the rules by allowing them to buckle up using the car’s seat belt rather than a car seat or even a backless booster.
+Like, all they need to do is buckle up using the regular seat belt?
+It feels so strange that I decided to make sure I wasn’t breaking any laws or missing some important memo about making sure my kids were still safe in the car since they’ve outgrown their child-safety seats.

-When kids move out of a booster seat to use a seat belt exclusively, it's important to make sure they're using the belt correctly.
+When kids move out of a booster seat to use a seat belt exclusively, it’s important to make sure they’re using the belt correctly.
+It’s important to make sure the seat belt lies across the shoulder properly and does not lie on the child’s neck or face.
 The American Academy of Pediatrics provides guidelines for this:

-- A child should be tall enough to sit without slouching with his back against the vehicle seat.
+- A child should be tall enough to sit without slouching with his back against the car seat.

-- The knees should be naturally bent over the car's seat with the feet hanging down or flat on the floor.
+- The thighs should reach the edge of the seat, and the knees should be naturally bent over the car’s seat with the feet hanging down or flat on the floor.

-- The seat belt's lap portion should sit snug across the child's hips - not the belly.
+- The lap belt should sit snug across the child’s hips — not the belly.

 Safety experts agree that kids should ride in the backseat until age 13, and some even advocate children staying back there until they’re of driving age.
 That’s because the force from deployed front-impact airbags can injure or kill young children.
 While many vehicles have sensors to turn off the airbag, if the passenger weighs less than 80 pounds, it’s ideal to keep the kids in the rear seats.